nhscc/problem-statements/2019/elections/bdpa-elections-part-2.md

 Users will be able to sort paginated elections by "popularity," which is defined here as "the total number of votes cast".
 That is: the most popular election is the election with the most voters having voted in it.
-How popular an election is is determined by how many voters voted in that election.
 Users will be able to sort the elections in the system by their popularity so that the most or least popular elections show up at the top of the list on demand.

 ## Change 3